New York State Department of Labor (NYSDOL)

 -Elevated work sites with serious risk of falling; and

 This RFA will support meaningful and comprehensive efforts undertaken by community-based organizations, direct service providers, occupational health and safety clinics, and other not-for-profit entities to provide training, education, and assistance in the following general areas for workers, advocates, and businesses:

-2) Occupational safety and health best practices intended to protect and enhance workplace safety;
+-Occupational safety and health best practices intended to protect and enhance workplace safety; and

-NYSDOL is making up to $5 million available until March 31, 2017, for the provision of education, outreach, and assistance to workers, including exploited and immigrant workers, in industry-specific health and safety best practices that would have a preventive impact on occupational health and safety violations.
-Funding is also intended to assist in the promotion of NYSDOL’s available on-site consultations to businesses seeking assistance in creating hazard-free workplaces.
+NYSDOL has made funds available for the provision of education, outreach, and assistance to workers, including exploited and immigrant workers.
+The activities are to be industry-specific utilizing health and safety best practices that would have a preventive impact on occupational health and safety violations

 Typical activities which may be funded under the grant program include, but are not limited to, the following:

 -Workshops, seminars, or clinics intended to provide workers with information about occupational health and safety standards, for instance Open Clinic nights where workers learn about typical health and safety issues at their worksite, how to identify and control these hazards, their rights under the Occupational Safety and Health Administration (OSHA), and the right to complain about workplace conditions free from retaliation or harassment.
 “Right to Know” workshops, seminars, or clinics cannot be stand-alone trainings.
 Applicants can include these training topics in larger training offerings but NYSDOL will not fund applications in which this topic is the only topic area;